 Baltimore Orioles Overview

-The Baltimore Orioles are a professional baseball team based in Baltimore, Maryland, competing in Major League Baseball as a member of the American League East Division.
-Founded in 1901 originally as the Milwaukee Brewers and later the St. Louis Browns, the franchise relocated to Baltimore in 1954.
-The Orioles have won three World Series championships in 1966, 1970, and 1983, and have a rich history featuring Hall of Fame players such as Cal Ripken Jr. and Brooks Robinson.
-The team plays its home games at Oriole Park at Camden Yards and is owned by a group led by David Rubenstein.
-Known by nicknames such as the “O’s” and the “Birds,” the Orioles are recognized for their iconic black and orange colors and passionate fan base.
+The Baltimore Orioles are a professional baseball team based in Baltimore, Maryland, competing in Major League Baseball (MLB) as a member of the American League East Division.
+Founded in 1901 originally as the Milwaukee Brewers, the franchise later became the St. Louis Browns before relocating to Baltimore in 1954, where it adopted its current name, drawn from the oriole, the official state bird of Maryland.
+The Orioles have won three World Series championships (1966, 1970, and 1983) and play their home games at Oriole Park at Camden Yards.

 Founding and Organizational Origins